michael-steinert-repository/-project-work-gateway-service/README.md

 * The Gateway Service provides a Facade for Requests to the Application.

 * The running Gateway Service is available at the URL http://localhost:8080.

+### Jib Maven Plugin

+*Jib is a deamonless Maven Plugin for building Docker and OCI Images for Java Applications.*

+* Build an Image with Jib and store it locally
+    * docker login
+    * mvnw clean install -P jib-push-to-local

+* Build an Image with Jib and push it to Docker Hub
+    * docker login
+    * mvnw clean install -P jib-push-to-dockerhub
 ___

 ## Gateway-Service